paarthenon/variant/site/docs/intro.md

 }
 ```

+Feel free to mix and match styles.
 This is discussed further in [the page on grouping variants.](use/grouping)

+### Applications

+(coming soon)

+ - Message handling and dispatching (redux, CQRS)
+ - Flags
+ - File attributes for file browser

 ### Continued

 There's more to come.
-The next page, [Motivation](motivation), is context and can be skipped.
+The next page, [Motivation](motivation), is background information for new and interested readers. *This next section is safe to skip*.
 It explains why variant matters and what a vanilla TypeScript approach would look like.
 The [Usage Guide](use/variant) goes over the practical things you need to know and is the next place I'd look as a new user wanting to get things done.
 Finally, [the API Reference](api) is available for details on every function and type.